Canoe camping: History

 Native Americans of many different tribes who used canoes for transportation, needed to "canoe camp" regularly.
 Before the construction of modern means of transportation and transportation routes, the most effective way to travel through the vast expanses of northern wilderness was to navigate the countless small waterways by canoe.
 Their canoe was perfect for this purpose, as it was relatively easy to carry, fast, able to traverse a wide variety of different water ways (small streams to huge lakes), and able to carry large loads.

 It was for all these reasons that the early French explorers of North America, such as Louis Jolliet, quickly adopted the use of the Native American canoe.
 With them came Jesuit missionaries, coureurs des bois, and voyageurs.
 Once trading posts were established in the interior, the canoe continued to be the primary transportation method, supplying such posts with regular canoe brigades.
 In northern Quebec, this practice continued until the middle of the 20th century.

 As the "wilderness" of the Americas was tamed by the construction of the railroad and later roads, the canoe as a means of primary transportation lost its practicality.
 It turned into a recreational sport, a way for Americans and others to experience the pre-European America, and have a glimpse of a formerly never-ending wilderness.
 While recreational canoe camping has been enjoyed since the late 19th century by sporting and boating enthusiasts, it was not until later in the 20th century that, with the advent of camping consumer goods, it gained mass appeal.

-The history of the Grand Portage, MN is an excellent metaphorical microcosm for the larger change and the eventual invention of the idea of "canoe camping"… for fun.